 But will it hurt to microchip your dog or cat?
 Not any more than a routine vaccination!
 Implanting a microchip doesn’t even require anesthetic.
 In fact, the procedure is so simple that we can perform it right in the exam room.
 One of our highly skilled veterinarians will inject the microchip under the loose skin between the shoulder blades from a sterile applicator.
 It only takes a matter of seconds.

 While the microchip doesn’t act as a GPS that actively tracks your pet, it does act as a permanent form of identification.
 So, imagine your pet runs off into the woods.
 He or she broke out of his or her collar and now has no identification.
 Well, once your rambunctious pet is found and brought to an animal hospital or shelter (as most lost pets are), the staff will scan him or her for a microchip, which then displays your information.
 And, just like that, you two will be reunited again.
-Contact Woodland today if you’re interested in our convenient microchipping services.
+Read more about Microchipping Your Pet >

 How can you say no to that face?
 Puppies and kittens sure are cute.
 And it’s up to you to make sure their health is monitored regularly so they grow into healthy adults.
 To ensure an easy, healthy transition into pet life, all of us here at Woodland Animal Hospital recommend administering a series of vaccinations beginning at six weeks of age.
 Deworming and fecal parasite tests are also very important in protecting the safety of puppy and kitten health.
 Heartworm prevention also begins at this tender age, as do discussions pertaining to your pet’s future health plan.